sweatySpaghett1/VJCapstone/README.md

-Wanted to go fix the broken training classifier along with making my own testing program.
+Wanted to go fix the training classifier along with making my own testing program.